 4. Home lighting and electronics - keep the lights on for less

-5. Check your energy tariff is the best for you
+5. Don't pay more - Check if your energy tariff is the best for you

 Reviewing your energy tariff regularly could also save you money.
-If you're not ready to switch your tariff at the moment because of the high energy prices, leave us your email address and we'll let you know when prices come down.
+If you're not ready to switch your tariff because of the high energy prices, leave us your email address, and we'll let you know when prices come down.